Sales Differentiation by Lee Salz — Cliff Notes Summary

 What Holds Up, What Has Aged

-What has aged: Modern AI tools (Gong, Chorus, Outreach AI, Clari) have automated some of Salz's discovery, documentation, and cadence differentiators — the MAP gets generated automatically from the call transcript, the cadence is enforced by the sequencer.
-Product-led growth companies — Notion, Linear, Figma — have shifted some differentiators into the product itself; the product onboarding is the differentiator.
+What has aged: AI tools (Gong, Chorus, Outreach, Clari) have automated parts of Salz's discovery, documentation, and cadence differentiators — the MAP can be generated from the call transcript, and the cadence enforced by the sequencer.
+Product-led growth companies — Notion, Linear, Figma — have shifted some differentiation into the product itself, where onboarding *is* the differentiator.
+Usage-based pricing has made the Pricing Conversation Differentiator more nuanced — the anchor is now an outcome *per unit of usage*, not a flat license.
+None of this undoes Salz's framework; it raises the floor a rep must clear to differentiate at all.

 FAQ